babombur/babombur/README.md

 - 🌱 I’m currently learning a lot of things.
 I´m on my first year of IT and information systems at UiA.
 - 🤔 I’m looking for help with everything, I´m like Socrates.
 I know that I know nothing.
 But I´m not planning on flexing that like he did and end my life with drinking poison.
 - 💬 Ask me about almost whatever you like, I can pretend to be interested in a lot of things.
 But steer away from politics and crocheting.
-- ⚡ Fun fact: I have a fascination for penguins, crows and ravens
+- ⚡ Fun fact: I have a fascination for penguins, crows and ravens.
+I´ve played guitar for a while and can, most likely, work my way around most instruments that involves strings.
+- 🎮 I play when I have time on Playstation, my latest addiction is Delta Force and my longest addiction is Hunt Showdown.
+My username is Babomba if you want a filthy casual to play with.